favorodera/zipLink/README.md

 ## Features (More Coming):

 - **Effortless Shortening:** Simply paste your long URL and ZipLink does the magic with the click of a button Instantly generating a clean and compact shortened link.
-- **Intuitive Interface** Enjoy a modern and user-friendly design that makes shortening URLs a breeze.
+- **Intuitive Interface:** Enjoy a modern and user-friendly design that makes shortening URLs a breeze.
 Clear instructions and straightforward navigation make it simple for anyone to use.
-- **Easy Link Copying** No need to drag your mouse or "press and hold" to copy your shortened links...
+- **Easy Link Copying:** No need to drag your mouse or "press and hold" to copy your shortened links...
 Juuust click the copy button and its all yours!

 ###